nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

       I think Hughes stayed silent on the topic of OOP modularity because it is an independent idea to his thesis about the importance of functional programs.
 Object-oriented and functional paradigms coexist just fine, and the modularity they provide is complimentary.
 In fact, Scala 3 which we are using for this post's hands on exercises is a great example of one that emphasizes object-oriented and functional paradigms working together.

-      If Hughes was warning readers off of any particular paradigm it would likely be the imperative paradigm, which by its nature breaks some of the constraints that make functional code effective.
-For a thorough treatment of imperative v. functional techniques, [John Backus's Turing Award Lecture](https://dl.acm.org/doi/10.1145/359576.359579) is a great starting place.
+      If Hughes was warning readers off of any particular paradigm it would likely be the imperative paradigm, which many advocates of the functional style believe is only appropriate in circumstances where the functional approach can't be used, or when it complicates code or hurts its runtime performance.
+For a thorough treatment of functional as it compares to imperative coding in an ideological sense, one of the great examinations of this topic can be found in [John Backus's Turing Award Lecture](https://dl.acm.org/doi/10.1145/359576.359579).
+Martin Odersky, the original creator of Scala, has historically taken a more even-handed viewpoint, and in the [keynote to the latest scalacon 2022](https://www.youtube.com/watch?v=QRcD9Zc7eq4&t=2164s&ab_channel=ScalaCon), he expressed the importance of not treating imperative and functional styles as "two absolutes" but instead as a "spectrum", where depending on the context some amount of both paradigms is warranted.

       Imperative object-oriented code is what I learned in school and used for years, and my personal mileage with it is that you can be productive quickly but a functional approach can help prevent issues with shared mutable state and other pitfalls that are easy to fall into when you scale your programs.

 [^3]: The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
 More information can be found [here](https://en.wikipedia.org/wiki/Cons#:~:text=In%20computer%20programming%2C%20cons%20(%2F,%2C%20or%20(cons)%20pairs.)

 [^4]: Even though this article and the John Hughes memo will refer to 'cons' as though it were implemented entirely with functions, it usually isn't in practice.
 Scala uses a case class and factory method to build a list and hold it in memory, and it isn't alone.
 Lisp and other functional languages have opted for data structures because a truly stateless functional approach isn't as performant.
-For more on proving the cons interface can be implemented solely with functions, see the reference to Church Encoding [here](https://en.wikipedia.org/wiki/Cons)
+For more on proving the 'cons' interface can be implemented solely with functions, see the reference to Church Encoding [here](https://en.wikipedia.org/wiki/Cons)

-I took this definition of foldRight for List directly from the Scala 2.13 standard library.
-This is also the immutable list class that Scala 3 uses, because Scala 3 uses the Scala 2.13 standard library. [here is the foldRight source listing from List.scala](https://github.com/Scala/Scala/blob/v2.13.3/src/library/Scala/collection/immutable/List.Scala#L79)
+[here is the foldRight source listing from List.scala](https://github.com/Scala/Scala/blob/v2.13.3/src/library/Scala/collection/immutable/List.Scala#L79) Even though this listing is from 2.13, this is also the immutable list class that Scala 3 uses, because Scala 3 uses the Scala 2.13 standard library.
+If you read the listing, you may be surprised to find that foldRight is implemented in an imperative fashion in the ImmutableList class, using a while loop control structure, and that as a result, the list must be reversed for fold right to ensure elements are processed in right to left order.
+While I don't know the reason for sure, I'd wager the decision to use this approach is that foldRight in its easiest to read recursive form is not tail-recursive and can lead to stack overflow errors.

-[^5]: Reverse is a function defined elsewhere in the same Immutable List class.
+Reverse is a function defined elsewhere in the same Immutable List class.
 Note that reverse only needs to be called on the list because this is an iterative style implementation of foldRight.
 In a recursive version of this method the innermost function would be invoked first, so the elements would be processed right to left already.
 Functional languages also provide a foldLeft in some cases, and the choice of which to use is often one of algorithmic efficiency, which is out of the scope of this article.